PilloFoundation/duvet/README.md

 ### Basic Endpoints

-The last step is now to just add some routes.
+Now we can add an endpoint.

-Make a `routes` folder which will contain all your endpoints.
+First, make a `routes` folder which will contain all your endpoints.
 It does not have to be named routes.
-You can call it whatever you want (you will need to modify the setup code) You define routes and resources using folders.
-The endpoints themselves are defined in files named with an HTTP method (only PUT, POST, GET, DELETE or PATCH are supported for now).
+You can call it whatever you want (but, you will need to modify the setup code to use your chosen name instead of routes).
+Routes and resources are defined using folders while the endpoints themselves are defined in files named with an HTTP method.

+> Note: Only PUT, POST, GET, DELETE and PATCH are supported for now.

-To create an endpoint for a GET request at base (i.e. `GET /`), you simply place a file called `GET.ts` in the routes folder.
-You then import the `defineExpressEndpoint` function you exported previously and export this as you will see in the code snippet below.
+To create an endpoint for a GET request at the index or root (i.e. `GET /`), you simply place a file called `GET.ts` in the routes folder.
+You then import the `defineExpressEndpoint` function that you exported previously and export this as you will see in the code snippet below.

-The `defineExpressEndpoint` accepts two parameters: A schema definition (we will leave this empty for now), and a handler function.
+The `defineExpressEndpoint` function accepts two parameters: A schema definition (we will leave this empty for now), and a handler function.
 The schema definition uses zod to define the request.
-The handler function is what actually runs when the endpoint is hit.
+The handler function is what runs when the endpoint is hit.

 The handler function takes three arguments: An express `Request` object, an express `Response` object and a `context` object.
 This is the same object that is passed into the constructor of the `KintApp`.